 I am a software developer from Wellington, New Zealand.
 In February 2010 I moved to London, and am currently working for Digiterre building distributed front-office trading systems.

-This blog is all about putting software design techniques to practice — choosing the best ways to solve a problem, and making it work in the real world.
+The Richard Dingwall’s Blog is all about putting software design techniques to practice — choosing the best ways to solve a problem, and making it work in the real world.
 In particular, I am a big advocate of:

 • Domain driven design (DDD)